Golden Horseshoe: Airports

 The primary airport of the region is Toronto Pearson International Airport (officially Lester B. Pearson International Airport), located in Mississauga.
-Handling 50.5 million passengers in 2019, it is the busiest in Canada and the 31st busiest in the world.
+Handling 46.8 million passengers in 2024, it is the busiest airport in Canada.
+The airport's 2019 pre-pandemic peak stood at 50.5 million passengers.
 Other regional airports of significance include John C. Munro Hamilton International Airport located in southern Hamilton, which is a major regional freight and courier location as well as the Region of Waterloo International Airport in Kitchener; Buttonville Airport (closed since November 2023) and Billy Bishop Airport in the Greater Toronto Area.
 Within driving distance is Buffalo Niagara International Airport in Cheektowaga, New York, in the United States.
 Buffalo Niagara carries the second-largest passenger volume in the region, serving over 5 million passengers in 2018.
 It is frequently used by Canadian passengers flying to US destinations.

 Skyline of Downtown Toronto in 2018.
 The city is the financial anchor of the Golden Horseshoe.

 Hamilton lies at the western edge of Lake Ontario.

 Niagara Falls is a major tourist destination, situated at the southeastern portion of the Golden Horseshoe.